joshuaxiao13/CP-Stash/AtCoder Educational DP/README.md

 ```cpp
 dp[i][h] = dp[i-1][h] + (1-p[i]) + dp[i-1][h-1] * p[i]
 ```
 where `p[i]` is the probability of flipping heads with coin `i`.
-Preset `dp[0][0] = 1` since the probability of flipping 0 heads with the first 0 coins is always equal to 1 - there are 0 heads when Taro flips no coins.
+Preset `dp[0][0] = 1` since the probability of flipping 0 heads with the first 0 coins is always equal to 1 - there are 0 heads to begin with.
 We either arrive at the answer by summing all probabilities of rolling greater than or equal to `ceil(N/2)` heads with the `N` coins, or use complementary counting.

 ###### Code
 ```cpp